Ditropan (Oxybutynin Hydrochloride)

 Dosage Instructions

-For adults: The usual dose is one 5 mg tablet two to three times per day.
-Your doctor may reduce this dosage depending on your general condition.
-For children over 5 years: The usual dose is one 5 mg tablet twice a day.
-Always follow your doctor’s specific instructions.
+The typical adult dosage is one 5 mg tablet taken two to three times daily.
+For children over 5 years, the usual dose is one 5 mg tablet twice daily.

 What If You Miss a Dose?